 - GPU: x1950 Pro, 7900 gt

 You play as a knight type, leaping right into a castle full of nasties.
 When you die, and you will die, you return as one of that warrior's descendants.
 The castle will be different, as will the class of your character.
-While you have to start from scratch each time, you can unlock bonuses by collecting gold from chests in the castle.
+While you have to start from scratch every time, you can unlock bonuses by collecting gold from chests in the castle.

 This is the bit that makes it more accessible than a true roguelike game, where you really have to start from square one when you die.